Building and landscape design services

 Waltham Forest Design Awards 2013/14

-The Council, in partnership with the local Guardian newspaper, is once again running the Waltham Forest Design Awards competition.
+The Council, in partnership with the local Guardian newspaper, have announced the winners of the Waltham Forest Design Awards competition.

 Design guidance for new development